For six weeks each summer, Durham dances.

-In Durham, Devaud has been inspired by the diversity of routes that his peers and instructors have taken to arrive at dance.
-Everyone is willing to share their own stories, he says.
+In Durham, Devaud has been struck and inspired by the diversity of routes that his peers and instructors seem to have taken in order to arrive at dance.
+Everyone is very open and willing to share their own stories, he says.

 In addition to his modern and hip-hop classes, he is committed to taking other optional classes and making the most of his experience.